philliplagoc/Airbnb-Housing-Price-Predictor/README.md

 In this project, I used public Airbnb data from [here](http://insideairbnb.com/get-the-data.html).
 My model employed ensemble techniques.
 I used 4 boosting algorithms: XGBoost, LightGBM, AdaBoost, and GradientBoost.
 Then, I bagged them together by averaging their predictions.

-My final model achieved an MAE of 0.25, and it was deployed in Flask.
+My final model achieved an MAE of 0.25, and it was deployed using Flask.

 ## Getting Started
 If you want to run the process all